CosmoStat/wf-psf/docs/source/installation.md

 WaveDiff is a software written in the programming language Python and uses the [TensorFlow](https://www.tensorflow.org) framework to train and evaluate the model parameters of the PSF model.
 Therefore, it is advisable to run the WaveDiff software on machines equipped with a GPU.

 Note: You may want to set up a dedicated Python environment for running WaveDiff using [Conda](https://docs.conda.io/en/latest/).
-You can use the minimal installer [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) to install the subset of packages needed for WaveDiff.
+You can use the minimal installer [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/) to set up the environment in which we run the command below to install the subset of packages needed for WaveDiff.

 ## Installation Steps